richardschoen/scottklementstuff/yajl/readme.md

 Sep 6, 2024 Clear cached element name for null elements when skip_null: true

 Sep 30, 2024 Add routines YAJL_getPathComp, YAJL_urlDecode

+## File list
+- yajl.zip - YAJL for IBM i
+- yajlv6r1.zip - YAJL for IBM i - V6R1
+- WORKINGJSON.zip - Working With JSON in RPG Sample Code
+- STOCKQTY.zip - STOCKQTY Sample
+- CUSTDETAIL.ZIP - Sample code for the blog entry "RPG and YAJL as well as Data-Into News
+❗v7r2+ and DATA-INTO PTFs are required to use this with the DATA-INTO opcode.